 The tuned background is available for observations since 2005-08-17, except for the period 2006-05-24 to 2006-05-29, when one of 64 PIN diodes showed an unusually high event rate probably caused by the radiation damage.
 For this period, users can use the quick background by selecting with a condition of "UNITID>3."

 There are no usable "quick" background files for the period 2012 August through 2013 September.

 Please note that the new tuend NXB files have been dead-time corrected, and hence the analysis procedure is exactly the same between "quick" and "tuned."
 (In this respect, the tuned NXB files are different from the V1.X bgd_d files that were previously available, which needed to be corrected for the dead time by users.)

 The tuned background files cannot be produced until 1-2 months after the processing of the data.
-Once produced, they have estimated systematic uncertainties of about 1.3%, about half of the quick model, so we recommend the use of tuned background for publication-quality analysis.
+Once produced, they have estimated systematic uncertainties of about 1.3% (see suzakumemo-2008-03 for further details about the reproducibility of the tuned PIN background model).
+This systematic uncertainty level is about half of the quick model, so we recommend the use of tuned background for publication-quality analysis.
 Since the quick background files can be delivered a few weeks after processing, these can be used for quick-look purposes before the tuned background files become available.

 Directoriese for both background files are divided into subdirectories by month.
 For example, background files for observations carried out in 2006 August can be found in the subdirectory 2006_08.
 Within these monthly directories, individual background files are listed alphabetically.
 Note these files are named using the sequence number, e.g., ae100005010hxd_pinnxb_cl.evt.gz (quick) or ae100005010hxd_pinbgd.evt.gz (tuned).